President: Adam Fenton

 Lanny is a gardening and permaculture enthusiast from Arlington, Texas.
 He moved to Colorado in 2013 and made Eagle County his home.
 He earned his Permaculture Design Certification from the Colorado Rocky Mountain Permaculture Institute (CRMPI) in 2016 and completed the Colorado Master Gardener course in 2017.
 His is always enthusiastic to share his skills with others, empowering them towards regenerative lifestyles.

-Treasurer: Laura Hartman
+On Leave: Laura Hartman

 Laura Hartman, MPA/MSES, is a founding board member and serves as the Treasurer of New Roots.
 Her background is in health equity, community development, and food security solutions.
 Laura’s 8-5 is with Eagle County Public Health and Environment as the Health in All Policies Coordinator.
 She also serves on the Board of our local United Way of the Eagle River Valley.
 In her free time, Laura enjoys studying Spanish, trail running, and dabbling in a variety of food preservation techniques.